 - Requires you to boot your iPad into recovery mode

 Note: If you have followed all the steps shown, you will be rewarded with an unlocked iPad.
 However, if you missed anything or are still stuck with an iPad that is disabled, follow the methods listed below.

 Now, if you still haven’t been able to unlock your iPad as you don’t remember any of your passwords or are stuck with some other issue, we still have another method to set you up.
 However, this method requires you to download a third-party application to get everything working smoothly.
-Well, let us get to it, shall we?

 The LockWiper method